Best Tactical Knives in 2022

 So you’ve all heard about Smith & Wesson, their weaponry is legendary and their selection of knives is no exception.
 Whether you’re a collector, into outdoor survival activities or one of the many and varied first responders to a crisis, Smith & Wesson is a brand that you can rely on and trust to deliver results and keep you safe.

-Featuring a 4.4 inch Tanto serrated blade, this 10 inch folding tactical style knife is versatile and multi-functional and will be your ally in many a situation.
+Featuring a 4.4 inch Tanto serrated blade, this SWBG2TS Tactical Knife is versatile and multi-functional and will be your ally in many a situation.
 Combining the benefits of a glass breaker with an integrated seat-belt cutter and also featuring a honed cutting edge, there’s no chance that this knife will let you down.
 Better still, it works whether you are left or right handed too and has exceptional serration blade making it the perfect outdoor survival knife.

 Easy carry pocket clip for quick access